diffix/syndiffix-fs/README.md

 `--clustering-maincolumn <string>` - Column to be prioritized in clusters for better ML accuracy.

-`--clustering-mlfeatures [<string>...]` - Best ML features of main column.
+`--clustering-mainfeatures [<string>...]` - Best features of main column.
 When specified, this overrides the default clustering algorithm.

 `--clustering-samplesize <int>` - Table sample size when measuring dependence.